 Please use the Academy of Finland's online services to review applications.
 Both draft reviews and panel review reports are completed in the online services.
-You can access the items of the research plan directly from the corresponding review form questions.
+You can access the items of the research and impact plan directly from the corresponding review form questions.
 However, we do expect you to read the full application.
-You can find the review instructions and offline version of the review form under Guides for reviewers on our website.
+You can find the review instructions and offline versions of all our review forms under Guides for reviewers on our website.